tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 ---

-Thank You, my wonderful editors -- Thays Biodere(xxx) and Yemima Fink(xxx).
-Your feedback was invaluable and made this text clearer, shorter and more to the point.
-A more pleasant experience for everybody :).
+Thank You, my wonderful editors: Thays Biodere(xxx) and Yemima Fink(xxx).
+Your feedback was invaluable and made this text clearer, shorter and more to the point -- a more pleasant experience for everybody :).

 Thank You, Utopia creators -- [Trys Mudford](https://twitter.com/trysmudford) and [James Gilyead](https://twitter.com/j98) -- for creating this tooling ecosystem that I think makes systematic design a little more accessible!
 Thank You for writing and producing so much documentation -- I know how time consuming that can be.
 And thank You for making it all available for free.